xyz-harshal/Airavat/README.md

 </div>

-## 🚀 What is Airavat?
+## 🚀 What is NeuroTwin?

-Airavat is a cutting-edge platform that creates personalized **Digital Brain Twins** from EEG data, enabling medical professionals to:
+NeuroTwin is a cutting-edge platform that creates personalized **Digital Brain Twins** from EEG data, enabling medical professionals to:

 - 📊 Analyze EEG patterns for neurological conditions
 - 💊 Simulate medication responses before prescription